Fr. O'Flanagan's History & Heritage pages: the Art, Astronomy, Music & Archaeology of Ancient Ireland

 Carrowmore and Knocknarea viewed from the air.

-The central chamber at Carrowmore, known as Listoghil, has an alignment towards the sunrises in early November and Februrary.
-The chamber points towards the Ballygawley Mountains, where the sun rises over the magical bottomless lake, Lough Da Gé each Samhain and Imbolc, the effect being that the Cailleach or Earth-goddess named the Garavogue, is giving birth to the solar orb.
+The central chamber at Carrowmore, the large dolmen known as Listoghil, has an alignment towards the sunrises on the cross-quarter days in early November and Februrary, and their corresponding moon rises.
+The chamber points towards the Ballygawley Mountains, where the sun rises over the magical bottomless lake, Lough Da Gé each Samhain and Imbolc, the effect being that the Cailleach or Earth-goddess named the Garavogue, is giving birth to the solar or lunar orb.
 Any attempt to understand why the first farmers built these monuments will always lead back to the subject of ritual and religion of the Stone Age.
+The site opened on March 15th and will remain open until August 31st for the 2024 season, when the site will close for renovations.
+It is advisable to book a tour by contacting the Visitor Centre at the following

 Creevykeel Court Cairn

-One of the largest and best preserved court cairns in Ireland, Creevykeel, just north of Cliffoney Village, and also one of the easiest to access, as it is situated beside the N15.
-The Creevykeel monument was built in several phases over possibly as long as 500 years, having been extended several times during the neolithic.
+One of the largest and best preserved court cairns in Ireland, Creevykeel, just north of Cliffoney Village, and also one of the easiest megalithic tombs to access, as it is situated beside the N15 Sligo to Donegal road.
+The Creevykeel monument was built in several phases, having been extended several times during the neolithic.
 The monument was completely excavated in 1936, in a dig directed by Hugh O'Neill Hencken leader of the team of American archaeologists known as the Harvard Archaeological Mission to Ireland.
 In 2019 a local Cliffoney resident discovered that the chamber of Creevykeel is somewhat aligned to the sunrises on the spring and autumn equinoxes.

 I began my research into the art and astronomy of Irish passage-graves at Loughcrew the beautiful collection of thirty monuments spread across three sacred hills in the west of County Meath.
 I was inspired by the writings of American researcher Martin Brennan, author of The Boyne Valley Vision and The Stars and the Stones.
 Both books had a profound effect on me.
 Brennan and his co-researcher Jack Roberts discovered two important alignments at Loughcrew where neolithic engravings were illuminated both directly and indirectly by the light of the rising sun on astronomically significant mornings.